l10nmonster/l10nmonster/README.md

     * `arg`: the optional `-a` argument passed from the command line
     * `build`: the build type passed from the command line
     * `release`: the release number passed from the command line
-* `minimumQuality`: this can either be a constant or a function that takes a job and returns a constant.
-This would be the minimum required quality for a string to be translated.
-Anything below would trigger a request to translate.
+* `minimumQuality`: this can also be a function that takes a job and returns a constant
 * `stores`: containing json and sql variants of job and state stores (see below)

 ### JSON Job Store